 We do not really know what the others saw in their other lives but I wish we did.
 Mat obviously betrays Rand (accidentally or on purpose) and obviously it leads to bad outcomes when he does.
 Perrin also clearly becomes a Wolfbrother as often as Rand becomes a channeler.
 Ingtar apparently became a Darkfriend.

 I can recall numerous chance encounters that changed the course of my life in significant ways.
 I can recall a significant car crash that I survived unscathed.
 I can recall making education choices that directly influenced who my classmates were and who my friends subsequently became.
-This chapter is a fun one to read because if the reader applies the internal logic to him or herself, we also come up with a wide array of potential life outcomes.
+This chapter is a fun one to read because if the reader applies the internal logic to him or herself, we will also come up with a wide array of potential life outcomes.

 Going forward, how embedded is Fain with the Seanchan now that it is autumn?
 Probably to a great degree.
 He changed the character and nature of his prison guards in Fal Dara in a short span of time.
 He will likely have a similar influence on the Seanchan.